faissalwise/recetteApp-exercices-instructions/README.md

 In this task you will be adding a new platdetail component to your Angular application and include the component into the menu component's template so that the details of a specific plat are displayed there:

 - Use Angular CLI to create a new component named platdetail,
-- Replace the card showing the selected dish in menu component's template with the platdetail component, and
+- Replace the card showing the selected plat in menu component's template with the platdetail component, and
 - Update the template of the platdetail component with the following code:

 ```javascript